Artur de Oliveira Santos: Role in the Fátima apparitions

 Artur Santos was known for his hostility towards organized religion in general and Catholicism in particular.
 He was especially hostile with regards to the apparitions and repeatedly sent law enforcement officials to seek to impede public access to the site.
 He went so far as to kidnap the three children and place them in jail, in order to prevent them from proclaiming another apparition.
 Years later, Lucia would recall how the three had been jailed, and that Santos had threatened the children with being boiled in oil unless they revealed to him the secret which they had reported receiving from the Lady.

 In his later years, Artur Santos professed to be a Christian, but denied going to Mass or Confession.
 He sent a letter to a newspaper stating his side of the story on the issue of having arrested the children.
-Although stripped of political offices in his later years, he took pride in the fame he once had, and assert that he was known all over the world "and in Russia, too".
+Although stripped of political offices in his later years, he took pride in the fame he once had, and asserted that he was known all over the world "and in Russia, too".